islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

   - In search of a new guitar
   - Lines 47 through 78 – These lines define a posts attribute that represents the posted messages on the active threads.
 The attribute value is a list of six sample message posts.

 12. Review the code for index.js.
-In the Environment window, open index.js in an editor tab by double-clicking it.
+In the **Environment window**, open index.js in an editor tab by double-clicking it.
 Notice the following information:

  - Lines 1 through 3 – These lines import the JavaScript modules that the program requires, specifically: cluster, http, and os.
  - Line 3 – This line uses the os module to ask about the number of CPU cores that are available on the server.